jitterted/yacht-tdd/README.md

 [ ] Rule: can only assign roll to a category once per round

-   [X] Need to reflect this constraint in the user interface
+   [ ] Need to reflect this constraint in the user interface

-[ ] Rule: Game is over when all categories have been assigned
+[ ] Rule: Game is over when all categories have been assigned - UI will take player to "game over" page when done

+   [X] Implemented this rule at the domain Game level [ ] Create "game over" page
+   [ ] Don't forget to refactor Game!!

 [ ] Add other scoring categories (should total 12 categories, which means 12 rounds):
      * 3-of-a-kind scores sum of dice
      * little straight (1-5) scores 30